pulsar-edit/.github/PRIVACY_POLICY.md

 # Pulsar Edit Privacy Policy

-The team on Pulsar greatly values yours, and everyones privacy.
-In that respect we keep any collection of personal data to an absolute minium, but for what little is collected across the entirety of the Pulsar Edit Project will be detailed here.
+The Pulsar team greatly values your, and everybody's, privacy.
+We therefore keep any collection of personal data to an absolute minimum, but what little is collected across the entirety of the Pulsar Project will be detailed here.

 At the bottom of each service listed in this document there will be a "TLDR" to quickly sum up all data that is collected, how it's used, and who can use it.